Momentum

 Lincoln Laboratory Challenge Statement:

-In cross-disciplinary teams, explore advanced technologies that address large scale disasters.
+In cross-disciplinary teams, Momentum 2025 students will explore advanced technologies that address large scale disasters.

 Applications to participate in Momentum 2025 are now closed.